 China Airlines happens to be a SkyTeam partner airline, which means that you’ll be able to leverage points and miles from SkyTeam members to book travel on China Airlines.

 Delta SkyMiles is the first logical choice for many of us when thinking about booking SkyTeam travel.
-While they have an unattractive award pricing structure for their own business class flights, partner flights remains a good redemption avenue.
+While it has an unattractive award pricing structure for its own business class flights, partner flights remains a good redemption avenue.

-While Delta Airlines can charge up to 300,000 miles for a one-way flight in business class, it charges only 85,000 miles on partners like China Airlines.
+While Delta Airlines can charge up to 300,000 miles for a one-way flight in business class, it charges 147,500 miles on partners like China Airlines.

-Furthermore, Delta is a great program to use because they don’t pass on fuel surcharges from China Airlines.
+Furthermore, Delta is a great program to use because it doesn’t pass on fuel surcharges from China Airlines.
 This means your out-of-pocket cost is $5.60 each way.
 Also, business class award availability tends to be good when searching for China Airlines awards.

 Here’s the award chart for redeeming Delta SkyMiles on China Airlines flights to Taiwan: